isabella232/experience-manager-core-components.it-IT/help/using/text.md

 Inserite il testo da cercare e il testo da sostituire.

-Tocca o fai clic su **Trova** per avviare la ricerca.
+Tap or click **Find** to begin the search.
 Tocca o fai clic sul segno x per annullare.

-Se desiderate eseguire una corrispondenza esatta in base al caso, selezionate l&#39;opzione **Corrispondenza maiuscole/minuscole** prima di avviare la ricerca.
+If you wish to do an exact match according to the case, select the option **Match Case** before starting the search.

 Se viene trovata una corrispondenza, questa viene evidenziata e la finestra di dialogo di ricerca viene disattivata.
-Fare di nuovo clic sul pulsante **Trova** nella finestra di dialogo disattiva per cercare l&#39;occorrenza successiva o fare clic sul **pulsante Sostituisci** per sostituire il testo evidenziato e corrispondente.
-Il pulsante **Sostituisci** è attivo solo quando viene effettuata una corrispondenza.
+Click the **Find** button again in the dimmed dialog to search for the next occurrence or select the **Replace** button to replace the highlighted, matched text.
+Note that the **Replace** button is only active once a match is made.

-Selezionare **Sostituisci tutto** per sostituire tutte le occorrenze del testo contemporaneamente.
+Select **Replace all** to replace all occurrences of the text at once.

 ### Allinea testo a sinistra